TacticalMetaphysics/Lisien/lisien/design.rst

 have run.
 Doing them all at once lets Lisien use a batch processing mode that's faster for big batches. ``big`` is a fact about the world, and your rule code may change it, though if the rule in question is currently running, it won't apply until the next turn.
+If you want that optimization on rare occasion, you can access it within rule code using the ``with engine.batch():`` context manager.

 .. _lisien may have such a feature some day: <https://codeberg.org/clayote/Lisien/issues/28>